UCR-Research-Computing/ursa_major_ask/README.md

 The AI returns a chat completion based on the input transcript, which is then saved to a file and executed.

+---

+## Powerful File Input and Data Analysis

+`Ursa_Major_Ask` isn't just designed to accept file input – it's built to harness the full potential of OpenAI's GPT-3 model, enabling sophisticated analysis and interpretation of the data you feed into it.
+This elevates `Ursa_Major_Ask` from a mere command-line tool to a versatile solution for a wide range of data processing tasks.

+Whether you are dealing with scripts, structured text files, or raw data, `Ursa_Major_Ask` can process it, and utilize the language understanding capabilities of GPT-3 to provide meaningful insights.

+The power of this approach lies in its versatility.
+You are not limited to scripts or programming languages; you can feed in any type of text file and let the model analyze it based on the question you ask.

+### Examples

+1. **Analyzing a CSV data file**: If you have a CSV file, `sales_data.csv`, containing sales data for a period, you could ask:

+    ```
+    Ursa_Major_Ask "analyze the sales trend $(cat sales_data.csv)"
+    ```
+    `Ursa_Major_Ask` will provide you with an interpretation of the sales trend based on the data in the file.

+2. **Understanding Log Files**: You have a log file, `server.log`, and you want to know about any critical errors.
+You can ask:

+    ```
+    Ursa_Major_Ask "find critical errors $(cat server.log)"
+    ```
+    The command-line tool will provide a summary of the critical errors found in the log file.

+3. **Interpreting Complex XML or JSON data**: You can even feed complex XML or JSON files.
+For instance, with a complex JSON data file `user_data.json`, you might want to understand the user behavior it signifies:

+    ```
+    Ursa_Major_Ask "interpret user behavior $(cat user_data.json)"
+    ```
+    `Ursa_Major_Ask` will then provide an interpretation of the user behavior based on the data.

+Remember, `Ursa_Major_Ask` is as powerful and versatile as the questions you ask and the data you feed.
+It leverages the robustness of OpenAI's GPT-3 model to analyze, understand, and provide insights on a wide array of data.

+---

+Please note that the file paths in these examples are relative.
+If your files are in different directories, be sure to include the correct paths.
+Also, ensure the data or text you're feeding into `Ursa_Major_Ask` does not contain sensitive or personal information, as it will be processed by an external AI model.

 ## Note

 This script is for educational and research purposes.
 It is not meant for production use.